 - Water from Sayari’s borehole is used for washing.
 All tents have flushing toilets and plumbed in showers.
 The camp's reverse osmosis plant purifies the water before it is bottled for guests to drink.

 Health & safety

 - Malarial protection recommended

 - High Risk

-Fire safety: There is a fire break around Sayari and there are fire extinguishers in the rooms and the main areas.
-Some of the staff are trained to use the extinguishers.
+- There is a fire break around Sayari and there are fire extinguishers in the rooms and the main areas.
+Staff are trained to use the fire extinguishers.